9 Hypothesis testing

 Suppose we take a random sample of \(N=100\) and we observe \(52\) blue beads, which gives us \(\bar{X} = 0.52\).
 This seems to be pointing to the existence of more blue than red beads since 0.52 is larger than 0.5.
 However, we know there is chance involved in this process and we could get a 52 even when the actual \(p=0.5\).
 We call the assumption that \(p = 0.5\) a null hypothesis.
 The null hypothesis is the skeptic’s hypothesis.

 The p-value of 0.05 as a threshold for statistical significance is conventionally used in many areas of research.
 A cutoff of 0.01 is also used to define highly significance.
 The choice of 0.05 is somewhat arbitrary and was popularized by the British statistician Ronald Fisher in the 1920s.
-We do not recommend using the cutoff without justification and try to avoid the phrase statistically significance.
+We do not recommend using these cutoff without justification and recommend avoiding the phrase statistically significant.

 \[\mbox{Pr}(\mid \bar{X} - 0.5 \mid > 0.02 ) \]